 Dr. Sanchez is also the first author on “Moving urologic disparities research from evidence synthesis to translational research: a dynamic, multidisciplinary approach to tackling inequalities in urology,” recently published in Urology.
 Read the article (PDF) >

-Fellow making an impact: researching disparities in access to care for erectile dysfunction services
+Researching disparities in access to care for erectile dysfunction

 Dr. Denise Asafu-Adjei aspires to establish a physician-scientist career at the interface of andrology and health policy and is completing her one-year research project focused on disparities in erectile dysfunction services and care.
 The impact of her work is highlighted in the June 2021 issue of AUA Investigator.
 At the time of her work and publication, Dr. Asafu-Adjei was a UCLA Urology andrology fellow and a Urology Care Foundation Research Scholar Award recipient.
 She is now the medical director of male reproductive medicine at Loyola University, Chicago, Illinois.
 Read more >

 UCLA Urologic Men’s Health Fellowship for Underrepresented in Medicine (URM)